 Following their agency visits, the allocation teams meet again to develop their recommendations for funding.
 Team Captains then meet for one last time to present those recommendations and negotiate the final allocations based on the amount available to distribute.

-While we might receive pledges approaching $2 million, we know that we won’t have nearly that much to allocate to our partner agencies.
+While we might receive pledges, we know that we won’t have nearly that much to allocate to our partner agencies.
 Following are some of the reasons why:

 A frequent concern expressed to our staff is how much United Way of Morgan County pays to United Way Worldwide for the use of the name and logo, training, and national advertising seen most prominently through a partnership with the National Football League.

-In 2018, we will pay nearly $19,000 in dues to United Way Worldwide.
-And because we are a member in good standing, Morgan County is eligible for a Federal Grant administered through United Way Worldwide and paid through the Emergency Food and Shelter Program (EFSP).
-Last year, that grant totaled $58,000, and the year before $52,000.
+In 2021, we paid $16,336 in dues to United Way Worldwide.
+And because we are a member in good standing, Morgan County is eligible for Federal Grants administered through United Way Worldwide and paid through the Emergency Food and Shelter Program (EFSP).
+Last year, those grants totaled $74,879, and so far for 2022, we’ve been awarded $87,468.